adriano-sick/alura-bytebank/README.md

 <p>To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.</p>

 ## API mock
-<p>This porject uses Json-Server to mock an API, this mocked API data is in 'dados/db.json'</p>
+<p>This project uses Json-Server to mock an API, this mocked API data is in 'dados/db.json'</p>

 <br><br>
 *Developed by: Adriano Siqueira<br>
 *12/8/21